codeclassroom/CodeRunner/docs/usage.md

 * **Parameters(type)** :
 	- source : The Source Code
 	- lang : The Programming Language
-	- output : Expected Output of the Program
+	- output : Expected Output of the Program (optional).
 	- inp : Standard Input to the program (optional).
 	- path : specify mode of input.
 Set this to `False` if you are not using file paths (optional)